-The programmable settings can be applied using the SMBus (I2C) interface, or they can be loaded via an external EEPROM.
+The programmable settings can be applied easily using the SMBus (I2C) interface, or they can be loaded via an external EEPROM.
 An on-chip eye monitor and a PRBS generator allow real-time measurement of high-speed serial data for system bring-up or field tuning.
+Flow-through pinout and single power supply make the DS100DF410 easy to use.